blorente/naylang-documentation/src/ast.md

 #### Control Nodes

 Control nodes represent the control structures a user might want to utilize in order to establish the execution flow of the program.
 Nodes like conditionals, loops and return statements all belong here.
-Note that, due to the high modularity of Grace, only the most atomic nodes have to be included to make the language Turing-complete, and every other type of control structure (for loops, for instance) can be implemented in a prelude, in a manner transparent to the user [^preludeloops].
+Note that, due to the high modularity of Grace, only the most atomic nodes have to be included to support the language, and every other type of control structure (for loops, for instance) can be implemented in a prelude, in a manner transparent to the user [^preludeloops].

 Figure 4.4 shows the class definitions of the existing control nodes